 Dependent on our struggles, from the past week or two – I choose a focus skill.
 Usually, I have two different focus skills.
 One group does one and the other group does the other.
 Sometimes, I may have the same focus skills for both groups, but it just depends.
 Here’s a closer look at a few of the things that I do in my classroom.

 You can find some of these games in my Math Intervention packs.

 A question that I always see is “What are the other kids doing?”
 I’ll be dedicating a blog post strictly for math workshops coming soon.
 It will explain how my kids rotate, what they’re doing, and how I store materials for student use.
 A little bit of planning beforehand makes the entire year run smoothly.
-If you’d like to have the planning sheet, checklist, math intervention binder cover, and the number formation cards – sign up for my newsletter here and they’ll be delivered to your email during the Welcome series.
+If you’d like to have the planning sheet, checklist, math intervention binder cover, and the number formation cards – grab your math intervention binder pieces here (number formation, checklist and more) and they’ll be delivered to your email.

 Pin for later: